-The Dairy-Free Cheese You Need In Your Fridge
+The Dairy-Free Cheese You Need in Your Fridge

-Daiya is arguably the most famous vegan cheese brand on the list.
-A mainstay that’s been around about a decade, you've probably tasted it if you’ve ever ordered a pizza from a vegan cafe.
+A mainstay that’s been around about a decade, Daiya is arguably the most famous vegan cheese brand on the list.
+You’ve probably tasted it if you’ve ever ordered a pizza from a vegan cafe.
 The shredded and sliced varieties alike are yummy in their own rights (let them be themselves, OK?) and have gotten down the science of properly melting as accurately as they can.
-These slices are great in sandwiches in particular -- but be warned, if you are looking for an exact replica of mozzarella, you will be disappointed.
+These slices are great in sandwiches in particular—but be warned, if you are looking for an exact replica of mozzarella, you will be disappointed.

-It's no secret that Trader Joe’s has a stellar cheese section -- and that includes cheese of the dairy-free variety.
+It's no secret that Trader Joe’s has a stellar cheese section—and that includes cheese of the dairy-free variety.
 Our favorite is the vegan mozzarella shreds which take on a liquified texture when melted.
 Because it is shredded, it makes it the perfect cheese for melting on basically every single one of your favorite Italian dishes like pasta and eggplant parm.
 It’s especially good on a vegan pizza (perhaps on a cauliflower crust?).